freefallcid/personal-site/cms/posts/2018-06-27-styling-react-components.md

 ### The Good

-CSS modules will alter the class names in the resulting css files to be unique, which will effectively scope your styles, making them more appropriate for a component-based web app.
+CSS Modules will alter the class names in the resulting css files to be unique, which will effectively scope your styles, making them more appropriate for a component-based web app.
 By using CSS Modules you completely negate the main downside of using Vanilla CSS (the global namespace), while keeping all of the benefits.
 You still have access to everything in CSS, and you can still use a CSS preprocessor if you like (it will still require a build step).

 Your codebase will still be made up of plain CSS files, so even though you have to add a build step and slightly change the way you import and apply your styles, the footprint left on your app is small.
 This means that if you ever need to pivot away from CSS Modules in the future, the transition should be quite painless.